Reddit Public Data Scraper - Comments & RAG

 Use postIds when you already have URLs or IDs and need clean JSON, Markdown, or comments for specific threads.

 Priority order matters: if postIds is set, the actor uses post IDs first.
 If users is set, it uses user streams before search/subreddit listings.
-Keep one source mode per run for the cleanest reporting.
+Later source modes can still fill the remaining maxItems capacity, but one source mode per run usually produces cleaner reporting.

 Recommended workflows